 - Departs from:

-- Free transport from Wellington or Porirua available.
+- Free transport available from Wellington City, Porirua or on-request.

 - Departure time:

 Bothamley Park is a large Y-shaped park which is sandwiched between the suburbs of Cannons Creek and Aotea in Porirua.
 The environment in the park is a mixture of old-stand native forest, ornamental exotic trees, and regenerating native bush.
 Being located in close proximity to Belmont Regional Park, Bothamley Park is an important ecological corridor and is the home to a number of threatened bird and plant species.
 Shortjaw kokopu have been found in the stream running through the park.
-They are the rarest of the five whitebait species, usually found as only as solitary fish or in low numbers at any given site.
+They are the rarest of the five whitebait species, usually only found as solitary fish or in low numbers at any given site.
 The other whitebait species also found here are inanga, banded kokopu, giant kokopu and koaro.

 What to wear/bring: Sturdy boots are essential, long sleeves, and long trousers.
 Ensure you pack warm clothes such as a jacket, beanie, jumper and a rain jacket to protect you against wind and rain.
 Bring a full water bottle and snacks!